 Generally your original work product is copyright protected from the moment of creation, even without you formally filing for copyright protection.
 This is the good news.
 So you have a few options if a baddy uses your stuff without your permission.
 First, ask nicely that they remove the content or give you appropriate credit.
 If that doesn’t work, the next step would be to attempt to have that person’s internet service provider remove the content, by issuing a “DMCA Takedown Notice” which basically advises that person’s ISP that they are in violation of copyright laws.
 As a last resort, you can contact and retain a lawyer to help you out, but this is obviously the most time consuming and expensive method.

 Having solid copyright statements in place now will help to avoid having issues in the future where you need to go after anyone for using your work.
+Check out my Terms and Conditions Statement Template which includes copyright language for your website.
 Additionally, of course make sure that you’re acting appropriately with regard to your use of other people’s work.

 I know I can’t copy someone’s content, but is it okay to link to other people’s blogs or do I need their permission?

 I get this question a lot, I’m guessing because once people start thinking about the legal side, they get a little worried about potential issues.
 For the most part, there is no legal issue with just linking to someone else’s blog post or website.
 Plus the fact that you are sharing someone’s content, so they will probably be totally fine with it.